-Employment of art and design career fields is projected to grow 3 percent over the next ten years, slower than the average for all occupations, adding about 96,800 new jobs.
-More workers will be needed to meet the growing demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.
-Other arts and design workers are employed in industries that are projected to decline, however, including publishing, manufacturing, and floral shops.
+Employment of art and design career fields is projected to decline 4 percent over the next ten years, losing about 32,900 jobs.
+Workers will still be needed to meet the demand for animation and visual effects in video games, movies, television, and on smartphones, as well as to help create visually appealing and effective layouts of websites and other media platforms.
+However, arts and design workers also are employed in industries that are projected to decline, including publishing, manufacturing, and floral shops.

 The median annual wage for art and design occupations is $48,130, which is higher than the median annual wage for all occupations of $39,810.